-1. Corporate Level: Corporate level strategies are the highest management’s strategic plans for the company.
+1. Corporate Level: Corporate level strategies are management’s highest strategic plans for the company.
 They are the foundation of the firm’s purpose and vision statements, and they have a significant impact on its long-term performance.
-They help companies make decisions about expansion, acquisitions, diversification, and investments.
+These strategies help companies make decisions about expansion, acquisitions, diversification, and investments.

 2. Business Level: Business level plans are aligned with the corporate goal, but they are focused on a single business.
 The vision and objectives are translated into concrete plans that determine how a company will compete in the market at this level.